 The graph above shows Fairfax’s daily EC2 instance hours.
 From May 2013 to December 2015 the growth is about 7x.

 And here’s the bill growth:

-They realised the extent of their billing issues in early 2015 and started to take steps to limit increases then.
+They realized the extent of their billing issues in early 2015 and started to take steps to limit increases then.
 You can see they peaked in September last year and have been dropping back since then, while still seeing growth in usage.
-This is what we mean by “efficient” - AWS consumption increases while cost decreases.
+This is what we mean by “efficient” – AWS consumption increases while cost decreases.

 As techies you may be thinking ‘why bother?
 Isn’t billing a bit boring?
 And why should I care?`